Emmotes/ic_spoilers/docs/presto.md

     "id": 1837,
     "flavour_text": "",
     "description": {
-        "desc": "Presto's attacks cause monsters hit by them to take +$(amount)% damage (for 15 seconds), stacking multiplicatively up to 5 times.
+        "desc": "Presto's attacks cause monsters hit by them to take +$(debuff_base_amount___4)% damage (for 15 seconds), stacking multiplicatively up to 5 times.
 In addition, a secondary effect occurs depending on the projectile."
     },
     "effect_keys": [
         {